 Compare this to the cost of Simulator School.
 You'll have to travel the day before and after school.
-You'll be there for three or four days, depending on the course, and have expenses accordingly.
+You'll be there for two, three or four days, depending on the course, and have expenses accordingly.
 This can be a full week endeavor.

 Don’t get me wrong, simulators are great as long as they can exactly replicate your aircraft with visual, sound, motion and feel.
 Unfortunately, there are none out there that can accommodate this especially with all of the modifications that have been made to these aircraft.
 This is why they are known as 'Flight Training Devices'.

 Afterward, you'll want to get training on the Avionics Suite and Automation Package of your individual aircraft and most likely have to complete an IPC/BFR as most simulators (flight training devices) are not approved for 'landing' and a 'landing' is required for both.